 The client’s idea is rarely unique

 There is a big difference between having a unique idea and being first to market.
 The prospective clients we’ve met with in the past have always fallen into the latter category.
 For example we’ve heard several pitches that involve launching a social network for people who are in to “fill-in-the-blank.”
 Creating a social network is not a unique idea, nor is building one for a given subculture.
 First to market may gain a startup some points with their target market, but in the long run it’s going to be the quality and marketing of the social network that maks a successful startup.
-NDAs are not going to stop competitors from besting one another.
+Using an NDA for web developers are not going to stop competitors from besting one another.

 It takes a lot of effort to copy an idea